 Cat Jackson is an explorer and an activist.
 She presents images of strong women, unarguable opinions, vibrant color and unlikely juxtapositions.
 Her reduction process block prints of figures and creatures are simple but succinct statements reflecting her personal focus and her fascination with the process of creating.

 Joan Larsen is a painter using a mono print technique to create her stunning compositions of natural still-lives.
 Her use of bold, layered color and larger than life images give her one of a kind pieces a beautiful and dramatic presence.
+The versatility, durability, adhesive qualities, and low toxicity of her acrylic paint makes the difference about other painters.

 Tom Rudd and Margo McCafferty have been collaborating on their reduction process wood cut prints for many years.
 Their images represent the world they inhabit.
 Trees, boats, fish, water and historic buildings are all beautifully and masterfully represented in their work.